Biden: Putin's suspension of US arms treaty 'big mistake'

 Biden met Tuesday in Warsaw with Moldovan President Maia Sandu, who last week claimed Moscow was behind a plot to overthrow her country's government using external saboteurs.

-Sandwiched between Ukraine and Romania and one of Europe’s poorest countries, the Eastern European nation has had historic ties to Russia but wants to join the 27-nation European Union.
-Biden in his remarks endorsed Moldova's bid to join the EU.
+Sandwiched between Ukraine and Romania and one of Europe's poorest countries, the Eastern European nation has historic ties to Russia but wants to join the 27-nation European Union.
+Biden endorsed Moldova's bid to join the EU.

 "I'm proud to stand with you and the freedom-loving people of Moldova," Biden said of Sandu and her country in his Tuesday address.

-Since Russia invaded Ukraine nearly a year ago, Moldova, a former Soviet republic of about 2.6 million people, has sought to forge closer ties with its Western partners.
+Since Russia invaded Ukraine almost a year ago, Moldova, a former Soviet republic of about 2.6 million people, sought to forge closer ties with its Western partners.
 Last June, it was granted EU candidate status, the same day as Ukraine.

-Sandu spoke out last week about a Russian plot “to overthrow the constitutional order.”
-She spoke out after Ukrainian President Volodymyr Zelenskyy said his country had intercepted plans by Russian secret services to destroy Moldova.
-Those claims were later confirmed by Moldovan intelligence officials.
+Sandu spoke out last week about a Russian plot "to overthrow the constitutional order."
+She spoke out after Ukrainian President Volodymyr Zelenskyy said his country intercepted plans by Russian secret services to destroy Moldova.

-Biden's speech on the Ukraine war came one day after he made a surprise visit to Kyiv, a grand gesture of solidarity with Ukraine.
-The address was part affirmation of Europe's role in helping Ukraine repel Russia's ongoing invasion and part sharply worded warning to Putin that the U.S. won't abide Moscow defeating Ukraine.

-The White House has praised several eastern flank countries, including Lithuania, Poland and Romania, over the last year for stepping up efforts to back Ukraine with weapons and economic aid and taking in refugees.
+The White House has praised several eastern flank countries, including Lithuania, Poland and Romania, over the last year for stepping up efforts to back Ukraine with weapons, economic aid and taking in refugees.

 Biden has given particular attention to Poland's efforts.
 The country is hosting about 1.5 million Ukrainian refugees and has committed $3.8 billion in military and economic assistance to Kyiv.